AlanLuu/lox-go/README.md

         - `queue.remove()`, which removes and returns the element at the front of the queue and is an alias for `queue.dequeue`
             - This method throws a runtime error if the queue is empty
         - `queue.toList()`, which returns a new list with the elements from the queue
+- Deques are supported in this implementation of Lox
+    - Create a deque and assign it to a variable: `var deque = Deque(element1, element2);`
+        - The `Deque` function takes in a variable number of arguments and uses them as the deque elements: `Deque(element1, element2, ..., elementN)`
+    - Besides these operations, deques also have some methods associated with them:
+        - `deque.back()`, which returns the element at the back of the deque without removing it from the deque
+            - This method returns `nil` if the deque is empty
+        - `deque.clear()`, which removes all elements from the deque
+        - `deque.contains(element)`, which returns `true` if the deque contains the specified element and `false` otherwise
+        - `deque.front()`, which returns the element at the front of the deque without removing it from the deque
+            - This method returns `nil` if the deque is empty
+        - `deque.isEmpty()`, which returns `true` if the deque contains no elements and `false` otherwise
+        - `deque.pushBack(element)`, which adds an element to the back of the deque
+        - `deque.pushFront(element)` which adds an element to the front of the deque
+        - `deque.rear()`, which returns the element at the back of the deque without removing it from the deque and is an alias for `deque.back`
+            - This method returns `nil` if the deque is empty
+        - `deque.removeBack()`, which removes and returns the element at the back of the deque
+            - This method throws a runtime error if the deque is empty
+        - `deque.removeFront()`, which removes and returns the element at the front of the deque
+            - This method throws a runtime error if the deque is empty
+        - `deque.toList()`, which returns a new list with the elements from the deque
+        - `deque.toListReversed()`, which returns a new list with the elements from the deque in reversed order starting from the back of the deque
 - A range type is supported in this implementation of Lox
     - A range is a sequence of integers generated on demand, starting from a start value, stopping at but not including the stop value, and updating the current value using the step value
     - Examples of creating range objects and assigning them to variables: